ncatlab/nlab-content/pages/1149.md

   * The sheaves with this niceness property are called [[infinity-stack]]s of [[(infinity,1)-sheaf|(infinity,1)-sheaves]].
-Recall that despite the fance terminology, these things are nothing but consistent rules for something that may be probed with test spaces $U$, $V$,...
+Recall that despite the fancy terminology, these things are nothing but consistent rules for something that may be probed with test spaces $U$, $V$,...

 ## generalized cohomology ##

-* We come back to our orighinal motivation.
+* We come back to our original motivation.
 Recall that we were looking at cohomology groups of spaces $X$ by mapping $X$ into other spaces.
 We noticed that there is in general interesting information about
 $X$ which cannot be gained by mapping it into an ordinary topological